markgossa/MessageBus/README.md

 When publishing or sending messages, you can override the message properties of the sent message by setting the message properties on the `Message<IEvent>` or `Message<ICommand>` that you are sending.
 This does not add the `MessageType` or `MessageVersion` properties to the message.

+You can publish an IEvent or simple string.
+Likewise, you can either send an ICommand or a simple string.

 ## Advanced

 ### Dead lettering messages